GenisDiaz/react-gallery/README.md

 This project gives you a gallery photos with using Flickr API

 ## Dependencies
-- Required: Node + NPM
+- Required: Nodejs + NPM

 ## Build steps
 1. Clone repository